Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 - The POIs in the sub-layer inherit the same properties (scale, GPS or Relative position, animations etc.) of the POI from which they are referenced.

-- Especially in image trigger and SLAM layers, in which only one POI can be triggered by a image or placed in SLAM at one time, sub-layers allow you to create much more complex interations.
+- Especially in image trigger and SLAM layers, in which only one POI can be triggered by a image or placed in SLAM at one time, sub-layers allow you to create much more complex augments.